syncfusion-content/asp.netwebforms-docs/aspnet/DatePicker/Display-Format.md

 {% endhighlight %}

 N> by default date format is based on culture specific.
-You have to refer the required culture specific files in head section of html page in order to localize DatePicker and customize different format for that culture.
+You have to refer the required culture specific files in head section of HTML page in order to localize DatePicker and customize different format for that culture.

 ## Header Format